As a body, the St John’s Lutheran School Board provides oversight and governance of our school.

 Fiona is a General Practitioner with an interest in women’s and children’s health, especially in caring for women during pregnancy and birth.
 With two colleagues, she also owns and oversees the busy medical practice in which she works and has honed her governance and management skills in this context over ten years.
 She is married to David and they have two children, one current student and one just graduated from St John’s.
 Fiona joined the board in 2017.

 Cohen is the Financial Controller of Jacob Toyota and has over 8 years experience in financial control and governance.
 Cohen was appointed to the Board in 2015 and is currently a member of the St John’s Finance Committee.
 He is married to Patty and has two children, with the youngest attending St John‘s.
-He is a member of the Bethlehem Lutheran Congregation in Jindera and attends the St John’s Chapel.
+He is a member of the Bethlehem Lutheran Congregation in Jindera.

 Denise is a Councillor and former Mayor/Deputy Mayor of Greater Hume and the former HUME Shire Councils and has been a Local Government elected member for more than 30 years.
 Denise currently serves on the Boards of ATEL (Apprentices, Trainees, Employment Limited), Local Government NSW, Statecover Mutual and a number of local Committees.
 DENISE has been on the Board of St John’s for 4 years and is a past Chairman.
 Prior to her retirement from paid employment Denise was employed by FACS-Housing, working with persons experiencing homelessness.

 Gwen was appointed to the St John’s Board in 2017.
 She is a member of the Trinity, Bethel Lutheran Congregation.
-Gwen has many years experience as a teacher in Lutheran Schools having served at St John’s as well as at Nhill Lutheran School and most recently at Victory Lutheran College.
-She will retire from Victory as of the end of Term One, 2018.
+Gwen has many years experience as a teacher in Lutheran Schools having served at St John’s as well as at Nhill Lutheran School and most recently at Victory Lutheran College until retiring in 2018.
 She is keen to continue her interest in Lutheran schooling as a member of the School board.
 Gwen is married to Paul, a farmer and is the mother of four.
 She is now the proud grandparent of six.
-All her children have attended St John’s and two of her grandchildren are current students of our school.
+All her children have attended St John’s and three of her grandchildren are current students of our school.

 Pastor Christian Fandrich